Subtrajectory Clustering: Finding Set Covers for Set Systems of Subcurves: Introduction

-Recently, the authors of~\cite{agarwal2018} proposed to study facility location for subtrajectory clustering under the discrete Fr\'echet distance.
-They present $O(\log m)$-approximation algorithms, where $m$ is the number of points on the input curve.
-The main algorithm runs in $O(|B|m^3)$ if $B$ is a set of candidate center curves given with the input.
-They show how to generate a suitable set $B$ of size $O(m^2)$, and how to reduce the size to $O(m)$ at the expense of an additional $O(\log m)$-factor in the approximation quality.
+Agarwal et al.~\cite{agarwal2018} proposed a problem formulation based on facility location for subtrajectory clustering under the discrete Fr\'echet distance .
+They also consider a set cover problem as an intermediate step of their algorithm, but their formulation leads to a set system of exponential size.
+They present $O(\log n)$-approximation algorithms, where $n$ is the total number of vertices of the input curves.
+Their algorithm runs in $O(|B|n^3)$ if $B$ is a set of candidate center curves given with the input.
+They show how to generate a suitable set $B$ of size $O(n^2)$, and how to reduce the size to $O(n)$ at the expense of an additional $O(\log n)$-factor in the approximation quality.

-Our work is different from~\cite{agarwal2018} in many ways.
-We restrict the complexity of admissible center curves and we use the continuous Fr\'echet distance.
-The authors of~\cite{agarwal2018} also consider a set cover problem as an intermediate step of their algorithm, but their formulation leads to a set system of exponential size.
-Our approach instead puts a set system at the center of the problem definition, and our main contribution is a careful formulation of suitable set systems of much smaller size that lend themselves to efficient approximation.

-Our work draws from ideas and techniques developed in works on the $(k,\ell)$-clustering variant for trajectories \cite{DriemelKS16,Buchin2019soda,nath2020k,Buchin2021soda}, where the complexity of centers is restricted, as well as fundamental work on computing hitting sets of set systems for low VC-dimension~\cite{bronnimann1995almost}, which have previously not been applied to subtrajectory clustering.
-Given a polygonal curve $P$ with $n$ vertices, and parameters $k$ and $\ell$, the goal is to find $k$ center curves of complexity at most $\ell$ such that every point on $P$ is covered by a subtrajectory, that has small Fr\'echet distance to one of the $k$ center curves.